dickwolff/Export-To-Ghostfolio/README.md

 ## Web UI (experimental)

-There is an experimental feature (since 0.30.0) with which you can upload files via an UI.
+There is an experimental feature (since 0.30.0) with which you can upload files via a UI.
 You can reach this UI via http://localhost:3334.
 Enable it by setting `--RUN_MODE=web` or `--RUN_MODE=both`.

 With the UI you can upload files to convert, view previous converted files and manage those files (download/delete).